-- 47. Where the condition in Commission Rule 9.46. is met and the business relationship with the intermediary has been assessed as being low risk, the firm can exercise its own judgement in the circumstances as to the level of CDD measures to be applied to the intermediary.
-However, at a minimum the firm must: - (a) identify and, subject to the provisions of Section 9.6. of this Handbook, verify the identity of the intermediary; and - (b) receive written confirmation from the intermediary which: - (i) confirms that the intermediary has appropriate risk-grading procedures in place to differentiate between the CDD requirements for high risk relationships and low risk relationships; - (ii) contains adequate assurance that the intermediary applies appropriate and effective CDD measures in respect of its customers, including ECDD measures for PEPs and other high risk relationships; - (iii) contains sufficient information to enable the firm to understand the purpose and intended nature of the intermediary relationship; and - (iv) confirms that the account will only be operated by the intermediary and that the intermediary has ultimate, effective control over the relevant product or service. - 48.
-Where an intermediary relationship has been established, the firm must prepare and retain documentary evidence of the following: - (a) the adequacy of its process to determine the risk of the intermediary relationship and the reasonableness of its conclusions that it is a low risk relationship; - (b) that it has applied CDD measures to the intermediary; and - (c) that the intermediary relationship relates solely to the provision of products or services which meet the requirements of Section 9.8.3. below. - 49.
-In circumstances where the criteria for an intermediary relationship are not completely satisfied or are no longer met (for example, because the proposed intermediary is not an Appendix C business or the risk of the intermediary relationship has been assessed as being other than low) then the relationship must not be considered as an intermediary relationship. - 50.
-Where the firm has determined, in accordance with Commission Rule 9.49., that it cannot treat an intermediary as the customer, the firm must treat the underlying customers of the intermediary as if they were the firm's customers and must apply its own CDD measures in accordance with the requirements of Schedule 3 and this Handbook. - 51.
-The firm should always consider whether the risk would be better managed if it applied CDD measures to the person or legal arrangement, including the beneficial owner and other key principals, for whom the intermediary is acting rather than treating the intermediary as its customer. - 52.
-The following are examples of steps the firm could take where, in accordance with Commission Rule 9.50., the firm is required to apply CDD measures to an intermediary's customers: - (a) open individual accounts in the names of each of the customers on behalf of whom the intermediary was acting and apply CDD measures to each of those customers, including the beneficial owners and other key principals; or
+Where the condition in Commission Rule 9.46. is met and the business relationship with the intermediary has been assessed as being low risk , the firm can exercise its own judgement in the circumstances as to the level of CDD measures to be applied to the intermediary .
+However, at a minimum the firm must: 47. of the intermediary ; and (b) receive written confirmation from the intermediary which: (i) confirms that the intermediary has appropriate risk -grading procedures in place to differentiate between the CDD requirements for high risk relationships and low risk relationships ; (ii) contains adequate assurance that the intermediary applies appropriate and effective CDD measures in respect of its customers, including ECDD measures for PEPs and other high risk relationships ; (iii) contains sufficient information to enable the firm to understand the purpose and intended nature of the intermediary relationship ; and (iv) confirms that the account will only be operated by the intermediary and that the intermediary has ultimate, effective control over the relevant product or service.
+48. Where an intermediary relationship has been established, the firm must prepare and retain documentary evidence of the following: (a) the adequacy of its process to determine the risk of the intermediary relationship and the reasonableness of its conclusions that it is a low risk relationship ; (b) that it has applied CDD measures to the intermediary ; and 49. (c) that the intermediary relationship relates solely to the provision of products or services which meet the requirements of Section 9.8.3. below.
+50 In circumstances where the criteria for an intermediary relationship are not completely satisfied or are no longer met (for example, because the proposed intermediary is not an Appendix C business or the risk of the intermediary relationship has been assessed as being other than low) 50. then the relationship must not be considered as an intermediary relationship . - 1 Where the firm has determined, in accordance with Commission Rule 9.49., that it cannot treat an 51. intermediary as the customer , the firm must treat the underlying customers of the intermediary as if they were the firm's customers and must apply its own CDD measures in accordance with the requirements of Schedule 3 and this Handbook.
+52. The firm should always consider whether the risk would be better managed if it applied CDD measures to the person or legal arrangement , including the beneficial owner and other key principals , for whom the intermediary is acting rather than treating the intermediary as its customer .

+The following are examples of steps the firm could take where, in accordance with Commission Rule 9.50., the firm is required to apply CDD measures to an intermediary's customers:

+open individual accounts in the names of each of the customers on behalf of whom the (a) intermediary was acting and apply CDD measures to each of those customers, including the beneficial owners and other key principals; or